-- i. ensure that staff dealing with anti-social behaviour are appropriately trained - ii. ensure that staff dealing with anti-social behaviour understand and follow agreed policies and procedures - iii. review the policy on a regular basis reflecting new legislation and lessons learnt - iv. formally seek the views of service users and partner organisations when the documents are reviewed - v. seek to ensure that all our activities are prioritised and undertaken with regard to clear evidence of need and consideration of available resources
+- i. ensure that staff dealing with anti-social behaviour are appropriately trained - ii. ensure that staff dealing with anti-social behaviour understand and follow agreed policies and procedures - iii. review the policy on a regular basis reflecting new legislation and lessons learnt - iv. seek to ensure that all our activities are prioritised and undertaken with regard to clear evidence of need and consideration of available resources